Jersey County, Illinois: History

 Jersey County lies just northeast of where the great Mississippi and Illinois rivers meet.
-It is the former home of the Kickapoo, Menomini, Potawatomi, and Illiniwek Confederation American Indians.
+It is the former home of the Kickapoo, Menominee, Potawatomi, and Illiniwek Confederation Native Americans.
 The first European explorers to visit the area, Father Marquette and Louis Jolliet, arrived in 1673, where they encountered the fearsome painting of the Piasa bird.
 The present day Pere Marquette State Park, located near Grafton, is named in Father Marquette's honor, and a monument to him is located at the park.

 Jersey County was founded on February 28, 1839, and was formed out of Greene County.
 The county was named for the state of New Jersey, from which many of the early settlers emigrated - which was itself named for the Channel Island of Jersey in Great Britain.
 The area quickly evolved into several small agricultural communities.
 As the area soon began to flourish, a county government was established and a courthouse was built in Jerseyville, the county seat.
 The Jersey County Courthouse was designed by architect Henry Elliott who also designed the courthouses in nearby Greene County, Edgar County, Illinois, DeWitt County, Illinois (later demolished in 1987) and Pike County, Illinois.
 The cornerstone for the courthouse was laid on July 4, 1893.
 The Romanesque Revival style courthouse is a magnificent architectural structure of limestone quarried from the nearby town of Grafton, Illinois.